 Even without snowshoes, the resistance of the sand causes your body to work harder than you would on flat ground.
 Many avid beach athletes and enthusiasts know this fact.

 But, add snowshoes to your feet, and the extra weight offers an increased challenge, especially for your lower body.
-For the upper body, you can use Nordic walking poles (Richard likes Exerstrider or Leki non-collapsable poles) to increase the workout.
+For the upper body, you can use Nordic walking poles (Richard likes Exerstrider or Leki non-collapsable poles like the Passion) to increase the workout.

 The second benefit Richard mentioned is stability.
 The snowshoe’s flat layout provides balance on uneven terrain, and the snowshoe binding protects your foot and keeps it secure.
 You don’t have to worry about any ankle shifting or risk losing your balance while on the sand, especially if you sandshoe with poles.